Bella Thorne Shows Off Toned Tummy In Barely-There Red Bikini

 “I love how.
 Natural you look compared to most of the fake looking celebrities,” another quipped.

 As fans can tell, Bella is no stranger to showing off her body.
-Earlier today, the Daily Mail shared photos of the 20-year-old in a white crop top, pair of daisy dukes, and a demin jacket.
+Earlier today, the Daily Mail shared photos of the 20-year-old in a white crop top, a pair of daisy dukes, and a denim jacket.
 She completed her chic look with oversized pink sunglasses and silver studded heels.
 Thorne was reportedly in NYC on Tuesday for an appearance on MTV’s TRL in their famed Time Square studio in the Big Apple.

 In March, Thorne’s film Midnight Sun hit theaters.
-According to IMDB.com, the movie follows the love story between a A 17-year-old girl who has a condition that prevents her from being out in the sunlight and a hunky teen boy played by Patrick Schwarzenegger.
+According to IMDB.com, the movie follows the love story between a 17-year-old girl who has a condition that prevents her from being out in the sunlight and a hunky teen boy played by Patrick Schwarzenegger.

 To get a peek at more bikini pics this summer, you can follow Bella’s Instagram account here.